 - we have begun this work with a review of the information we hold at the LSB, any published evidence from regulatory bodies and approved regulators, as well as evidence from other sectors where ongoing competence assurance practices have already been adopted.
 We have also started looking at learnings from legal academia.

-- we will soon be launching a call for evidence so that we can capture all relevant information to help us understand current approaches to assuring competence and gain clarity on whether there are any gaps in the system or areas of concern that need to be addressed.
+- in January 2020 we launched a four-month call for evidence so that we can capture relevant information to help us understand current approaches to assuring competence and gain clarity on whether there are any gaps in the system or areas of concern that need to be addressed.